babasaraki/iandow.github.io/_posts/2017-04-18-Jupyter_Customer360.md

 ## Visualizing K-Means Clusters in 3D

-The above plots we created clusters based on two columns.
+The above plots were created by clustering two feature columns.
 There could have been other columns in our data set, but we just used two columns.
-If we added an additional column to be used as a clustering feature, we would be able to visualize the cluster over three dimensions.
-In that case you could plot a mesh 3D scatter plot, as shown below.
-This was exported from a Jupyter notebook for Python 3:
+If we want to use an additional column as a clustering feature we would want to visualize the cluster over three dimensions.
+Here's an example that shows how to visualize cluster shapes with a 3D scatter/mesh plot in a Jupyter notebook using Python 3:

 {% include 3dkmeans.html %}